 Red Flag: If the company does not admit to you that debt settlement always carries some risk of being sued, be aware that you are at risk regardless of what the company tells you.

-Because they are based on nonpayment of your debts, all debt relief programs will have a negative impact on your credit reports and scores.
+Because they are based on nonpayment of your debts, all debt relief programs will hurt your credit reports and scores.

 Red Flag: If the company says anything to the contrary, you should not trust it.